Fill a PDF form in place

 to flatten the PDF and make widgets read-only.

-Adobe Acrobat has known issues displaying PDF forms filled in normal mode, where text content appears only when the text field is selected.
-This issue doesn't occur in browsers like Chrome or PDF viewers like Document Viewer (Ubuntu's default PDF app).
+Adobe Acrobat has known issues displaying PDF forms filled in normal mode.
+Specifically, text content may only be visible when the text field is selected.
+This issue is not present in browsers like Chrome or PDF viewers such as Document Viewer (Ubuntu's default PDF application).

 By setting the optional parameter adobe_mode